knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - Different models might develop these capabilities in slightly different orders.

 - Multimodal and cross-modal reasoning require different prompts and interactions than earlier stages.
+  - Example: Reasoning prompts: ask the model to explain its reasoning or provide a justification for its answer.
+These are longer and require more context.
-  - Example: Image prompts: ask the model to assign a high-school grade to an image—surprisingly, that works well.
+  - Example: Image prompts: ask the model to describe the image in a certain style.
-  - A larger framework and research opportunities are described in [The Metacognitive Demands and Opportunities of Generative AI](https://arxiv.org/abs/2312.10893)

 The evolution is more like a continuous spectrum rather than discrete steps, with each new capability building upon and enhancing previous ones.

+A larger framework for Human-AI interaction and research opportunities are described in [The Metacognitive Demands and Opportunities of Generative AI](https://arxiv.org/abs/2312.10893)

 ## References

 - [AI prompt engineering: A deep dive](https://www.youtube.com/watch?v=T9aRN5JkmL8) - Source of the conversation.